 According to the National Heart, Lung, and Blood Institute, approximately 12 million people in the United States have sleep apnea.
 Men are more likely to have the condition than women, and sleep apnea is more likely to develop in middle age.
 Several factors can significantly increase your risk of developing sleep apnea, including smoking and being overweight or obese.

 Treating Sleep Apnea

 While CPAP is quite effective for patients who can tolerate it, this therapy does have several drawbacks.
 The mask can be uncomfortable, and the machine is loud, sometimes disturbing the patient and his or her partner.
 Additionally, for patients with an active lifestyle who enjoy traveling, vacationing, and camping, CPAP presents a further problem.
 The machine can be bulky to carry as luggage, and an electrical source may not be available to power the machine, leaving patients without the therapy they need for a good night’s sleep.

 If you choose to receive an oral appliance as your sleep apnea treatment in Maryland Heights, you can rest assured that you will receive the highest-quality treatment available.
 Dr. Burgdorf has helped many of our dental patients find relief from their sleep apnea symptoms by prescribing oral appliances.
 Dr. Burgdorf works closely with his mentor, Dr. Thomas Gotsis, who has many years of experience treating sleep apnea with oral appliances.

 By working together, these skilled dentists can give patients alternatives to bulky, restrictive CPAP machines, guiding them through the process of getting a sleep study to diagnose their condition, and then prescribe appropriate treatment.

 Sleep apnea is a difficult and challenging condition to live with.
 If you suspect that you have sleep apnea, or if you have any of the symptoms or risk factors associated with the condition, you could benefit from meeting with Dr. Burgdorf to discuss your treatment options.
-For sleep apnea treatment in Maryland Heights, MO, call us today at (314) 291-9000.
+For sleep apnea treatment in Bridgeton, MO, call us today at (314) 291-9000.
 We are close to the surrounding areas such as Hazelwood, Earth City, Champ and Maryland Heights.